menu icon

 Cornelia Parker: Landscape With Gun And Tree 2010

-Landscape with Gun and Tree is a sculptural representation of Robert Wilson’s hunting shotgun, scaled up to rival the height of the surrounding trees.
-Parker took inspiration from Thomas Gainsborough’s painting Mr and Mrs Andrews (c.
-1750) which shows a newly married couple posed with their country estate stretching into the distance behind them.
+Landscape with Gun and Tree is a sculptural representation of a hunting shotgun, scaled up to rival the height of the surrounding trees.
+Parker took inspiration from Thomas Gainsborough’s painting Mr and Mrs Andrews (c.1750) which shows a newly married couple posed with their country estate stretching into the distance behind them.
 Mrs Andrews sits on a garden bench, her hands (unfinished) on her lap.
 Mr Andrews stands behind her, his gun over his arm, their dog at their feet.
-Parker had toyed with the idea of calling her sculpture ‘Mr and Mrs Wilson’, but on seeing the finished installation, renamed it Landscape with Gun and Tree – a suitable nod to other Gainsborough titles.
+Parker had toyed with the idea of calling her sculpture Mr and Mrs Wilson, acknowledging that the work is a portrait of Jupiter Artland’s Founders, materialised as the shotgun and tree respectively.
+On seeing the finished installation, the artist renamed the work Landscape with Gun and Tree – a suitable nod to other Gainsborough titles.

 The sculpture is designed in such a way that if the tree that it leans on was to fall, it would remain standing upright, its weight supported by engineering under the ground.
 A perverse monument to firearms and man’s battle with nature, Parker’s work intimates power, ownership and violence, albeit in a humorous manner.